-The Mentoring Programme
+The Bradford Mentoring Programme

 You will be partnered with a suitable mentor and over the course of the programme you will be able to:

-- Meet one-on-one with your mentor to discuss your career plans, CV, etc.
+- Discuss your career plans, CV, etc.

-- Communicate regularly via phone and email
+- Gain regular support via face-to-face contact, phone and email

 It is a non-judgemental partnership, based on mutual trust and confidentiality, which encourages you and your mentor to learn from each other’s experiences, and ultimately aims to give you the confidence and knowledge to thrive in your chosen role after you graduate.

 We are looking for applicants who would benefit from the support of a professional mentor.
-To assess your commitment and motivation levels we will look closely at your mentee application form
+To assess your commitment and motivation levels we will look closely at your mentee application form.

 How will mentoring help me?